hanzhuoran/randommoc_cmfd/README.md

-# randommoc_cmfd
+# CMFD on Random MOC
-A toy model of applying CMFD on random MOC
+This is a course project for MIT reactor physics 2: 22.212 The project is a simplified prototype of applying CMFD on random MOC.
+The course is finished, so this repo is currently in libo.
+I will come back on this project and work on it as a research topic after Feburary.
 # How to run code
 `python latticerr.py`
 Set `CMFD` value to 1 to turn it on.
 (Only work for reflective boundary cases now)